lrgresearch/gpaw-tools/installation.md

 ---

 # Installation

- You must have `ase` and `gpaw` codes on your computer.
-You can find more information about installation of [ASE](https://wiki.fysik.dtu.dk/ase/install.html) and [GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) from their related sites.
- However, for a simple installation on a Windows 10 computer with WSL, a small installation information is given below:
+## Requirements
+This installation notes are based on installations on Linux operating system.
+Here, we are using Ubuntu distro as Linux system.
+However, other linux distros will also work with similar commands.
+If you are new to Linux, please continue with Ubuntu Linux and our commands given below.,

+Required softwares for successfully running *gpaw-tools* software:

+* Linux Operating system (can be independently installed, virtually installed or installed as WSL distro under Windows Operating system)
+* Python 3.6 or above (with PIP and TK packages)
+* Atomic Simulation Environment (ASE) (will automatically install to NumPy, SciPy, Matplotlib packages)
+* GPAW
+* BLAS, LibXC, MPI, LibKIM, OpenKIM and ScaLAPACK packages
+* Some other Python packages like kimpy, ASAP3.

+## What kind of Linux environment?

+Windows Subsystem for Linux on Windows, Virtual machine or a Linux machine?

+You can use *gpaw-tools* on many different systems that are supporting required libraries.
+In this installation notes, we are using Linux systems.
+We would like to give some information on installation on Linux on Windows machines, virtual machines or a pure Linux machine.
+You can also use a Mac system, however because we do not have a Mac system to control it we couldn't give the installation notes for a Mac system.
+Please do not hesitate to send us if you have installation notes for a Mac system.

-## Full Installation of WSL, ASE, GPAW and gpaw-tools on a Windows 10 system
+ * Full Installation on a Windows 10 system
+ * Full Installation on a Windows 11 system
+ * Full Installation on an Ubuntu 20.04 LTS system
+ * Full Installation on a Virtual Machine Linux system

-### Windows Subsystem for Linux (WSL)
+## Windows Subsystem for Linux (WSL)
 The Windows Subsystem for Linux allows developers to run a wide range of Linux-based apps and utilities on Windows without the need for a traditional virtual machine or a dualboot setup.
 More information about installation can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install).
+There are two versions of WSL which are called WSL1 and WSL2.
+For GPAW calculations, WSL1 is giving better computation times than WSL2.
+However, with the announcement of WSLg on April 2021 at the Microsoft Build 2021, WSL2 is seemed to be the future of WSL.

+### Full Installation on a Windows 10 system (with WSL1)
+This installation note is explaining how to install WSL1 and other required tools to study gpaw-tools on a Windows 10 system.
+WSLg is coming on default at Windows 11 and installation note for Windows 11 is explaining similar things but using WSLg.
+If you are using Windows 11, please continue from here.
-We are suggesting Ubuntu 20.04 LTS version for gpaw-tools studies.
+We are suggesting Ubuntu 20.04 LTS version for *gpaw-tools* studies.

-### WSL Linux Distribution Version Control
+#### WSL Version Control
-After installing WSL, we need to control the WSL version of Linux distribution installed in your system.
+[After activating the WSL](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10), and installing an Ubuntu system for Microsoft Store application, we need to control the WSL version of Linux distribution installed in your system.
 Open Powershell and type:

     wsl --list --verbose